September 18, 2022Review Recipe

 Party Games for Kids

 Who doesn’t enjoy a good hunt and discover contest?
-The idea for this outdoor game comes with a free printable, which makes it easy fun for mom, too!
-From Spaceships and Laser Beams
+The idea for this outdoor game comes with a free printable, which makes it easy and fun for mom, too!

-Everyone is familiar with an obstacle course but the balloon table, wagon slalom and newspaper walk are novel ideas.
+Everyone is familiar with an obstacle course but the balloon table, wagon slalom, and newspaper walk are novel ideas.
 Include these activities when you want to create lots of party ballyhoo.
-From Martha Stewart

-This game means you have get to wear pantyhose on your head…weighted with a tennis or baseball.
+This game means you have got to wear pantyhose on your head…weighted with a tennis or baseball.
 While you’re in this elephant-like disguise, you knock over target bottles with your new trunk.
-Good for laughs!
-From Wesleyan Kids
+This one is always good for lots of laughs!

 Go it alone or make it teamwork.
 Everyone holds their breath on this one!